 The active and reserve component LAR battalions consist of a headquarters and service (H&S) company and multiple LAR companies.
 The primary platform of the LAR battalion is the family of light armored vehicles (LAVs).
 The capabilities of the LAV variants are maximized when the battalion is assigned independent maneuver space and missions.
 The LAR battalion can also be assigned missions that require placing it or its subordinate companies in support of other tactical tasks.
-The LAR battalion and each of its LAR companies have organic maintenance and recovery capabilities, as well as communications equipment for sustained independent nature of LAR missions and requirements for logistical and maintenance support efforts.
+The LAR battalion and each of its LAR companies have organic maintenance and recovery capabilities, as well as communications equipment for sustained independent operations.
+The LAR battalion staff is tailored to meet the needs of the highly mobile, independent nature of LAR missions and requirements for logistical and maintenance support efforts.
 See Table 1-1 for the current LAV distribution in the Active Component and Reserve Component battalions.
 See Appendix A for the description of the family of light armored vehicle-mission role variants (LAV-MRV) and their specific capabilities and limitation.